Guiguerreiro39/siggn/packages/core/README.md

 # @siggn/core

-A lightweight and type-safe event-driven pub/sub system for TypeScript projects.
+A lightweight and type-safe event bus system for TypeScript projects.

 ## Features